Genarito/escabio-countdown/README.md

 ## Introduction

-Argentina style: when countdown reises 0 It shows a random name.
+Argentina style: when countdown reaches 0 It shows a random name.
 That person have to make a shot.
 If refuses, all people at party have permission to hit him until dead.

 ## Usage